D3lph1/Spherix/README.md

 # Spherix

-High performance Minecraft server written in Rust.
+High-performance Minecraft server written in Rust.

 > [!NOTE]
 > Currently not stable and under heavy development.